Calstock on the map

 Crime in Calstock 34 crimes · April 2026

-Reported crime levels in Calstock sit broadly in line with national averages for a village of this size.
+Reported crime levels in Calstock sit broadly in line with national averages for a small town of this size.
 Violence & sexual offences accounts for the largest share of recorded offences.
 The profile is typical of a well-populated area with a mix of residential and commercial activity.

 Crime figures depend on reporting by individual police forces and may not reflect the full picture in all areas.